-David Rand is Professor of Mathematics and directs the Warwick Systems Biology Centre (WSB).
-He is also an Associate Director of the Warwick BBSRC/EPSRC Systems Biology Doctoral Training Centre.
-Until August 2005 he was Chair of Warwick's Mathematics Institute and from 2005 to 2010 he held an EPSRC Senior Research Fellowship and from 2005 to 2016 he directed the Warwick Systems Biology Centre (WSB).
+David Rand is Professor of Mathematics and a member of Warwick's Zeeman Institute for Systems Biology and Infectious Disease Epidemiology (SBIDER).
+Until August 2005 he was Chair of Warwick's Mathematics Institute, from 2005 to 2010 he held an EPSRC Senior Research Fellowship and from 2005 to 2016 he directed the Warwick Systems Biology Centre (WSB).

-Currently, his main research interest is Systems Biology, particularly understanding the design principles of regulatory, signalling and developmental systems and developing new mathematical and statistical tools and approaches in order to do this.
+Currently, his main research interest is Systems Biology, particularly understanding the design and operating principles of regulatory, signalling and developmental systems and developing new mathematical and statistical tools and approaches in order to do this.
 He also still publishes in Dynamical Systems.

-Our new CDT, MathSys is one of the newest batch of Centres for Doctoral Training funded by EPSRC and MRC, 13 external partners and the University of Warwick.
+Our CDT, MathSys is one of the newest batch of Centres for Doctoral Training funded by EPSRC and MRC, 13 external partners and the University of Warwick.
 It is dedicated to tackling real-world problems that require the development of novel mathematics.
 These problems arise from our strong interaction with a range of external partners from industry, finance and health, who represent some of the leading establishments in the UK.
 It is our belief that modern mathematics and statistics are a core building block for tackling many of the global challenges facing society and that there is a rapidly increasing demand for researchers with the mathematical skills needed.
 MathSys unites Warwick mathematicians in three existing centres that have excellent records of world-leading research involving application of mathematics to real-world problems: the Centre for Complexity Science, Warwick Systems Biology, and Warwick Infectious Disease Epidemiology Research (WIDER).
 MathSys website.

 BBSRC Lola Grant Systems Biology analysis of biological timers and inflammation has recently started.
 This is a joint project with groups from Manchester led by Mike White and the total funding is approximately £5.2m.
 The Warwick team will lead the theoretical and mathematical aspects of this grant.
 Postocs interested in working on this project should contact me.